jeremywood-ai/ML_Regression/README.md

 ## Meet the Models

 - Simple Linear  : Statistical model
-- Muplie Linear  : Multiple linear regression (MLR), or simply as multiple regression: statistical technique that uses several explanatory variables to predict the outcome.
+- Multiple Linear  : Multiple linear regression (MLR), or simply as multiple regression: statistical technique that uses several explanatory variables to predict the outcome.
 - Polynomial  : Relationship between the independent variable x and the dependent variable y, modelled as an *nth* degree of x.
 - Support Vector  (SVM): More often developed into a *machine* (SVM), maintains all the main features that characterize the algorithm (maximal margin).
 - Decision Tree : *Data Mining* : Builds regression or classification models in the form of a tree structure.
 It breaks down a dataset into smaller subsets while at the same time an associated decision tree is incrementally developed.